sneekz85cat/notes/README.md

 # 2024-03-13
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also help with your focus and productivity.
 By following these tips, you will be able to better manage your workload and achieve your goals more effectively.

+# 2024-03-14
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
+Then, prioritize them based on their importance and urgency.
+By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
+2. Plan ahead: Always try to plan your day or week ahead of time.
+Make a list of all your tasks for the next day, or for next week, so that you have a clear idea of what you need.
+Planning ahead will also help to avoid last-minute panic and stress.
+3. Stay organized: Keep your workspace clean and organized at all times.
+It will make it easier for you find the things you want, as well as reducing the risk of making mistakes.
+Additionally, using version control and organizing your code will ensure you always have access to the latest version of any project.